ibexa/documentation-user/docs/image_management/upload_images.md

 ---
-description: Upload images to Ibexa DXP to manage them.
+description: Upload images to Cohesivo CMS to manage them.
 ---

 # Upload and store images